puppetlabs-seteam/awskit/README.md

 ### AWS setup

 1. Make sure you have your AWS credentials (Access key and Secret key).
-2. If you don't already have one, make sure you create an SSH keypair in the region you are going to use.
+2. If you don't already have one, make sure you create an AWS SSH keypair in the region you are going to use.

 (To create a keypair, go to <https://console.aws.amazon.com/ec2/v2/home#KeyPairs>)